-Crusty Pretzel Rolls – Golden brown, soft on the inside, crusty on the outside.
-Beautiful rolls can easily be made in your own kitchen.
-Homemade recipe for the perfect pretzel sandwich roll.
+Crusty Homemade Pretzel Rolls – Golden brown, soft on the inside, crusty on the outside.
+Make this fabulous rolls right at home.
+Great recipe for the perfect pretzel sandwich roll.

 I’ve been a pretzel fan since I started walking.
 I grew up in the city of Brotherly Love.
 The city with roots of soft pretzels.
 Oh I love my roots.